 If you intend to fly a glider in real life, you are strongly advised to use these lessons with the guidance of a qualified gliding instructor.

-The objective of this lesson is to provide the basics of using the glidingschool.com lessons in Real Life, where you obviously have an instructor overseeing your training, providing the briefings and managing the flight exercises.
+The objective of this lesson is to provide the basics of using the glidingschool.com lessons in the Real World, and makes the distinction between it and how they would be used in the Condor simulator world.
+In the real world, you will obviously have an instructor overseeing your training, providing the briefings and managing the flight exercises.
 In this case, glidingschool.com provides an easily accessible learning resource and a timely reminder of the key points you need to learn and revise pre-flight.

 This lesson describes how to use glidingschool.com: the structure of lessons, how to use them, and the demonstrations.
-Obviously in Real Life, the exercises are real flights, flown under the guidance and supervision of your instructor.
-If you have Condor, you will be able to do the flight exercises, either with an instructor or on your own.
+Obviously in the real world, the exercises are real flights, flown under the guidance and supervision of your instructor.
+If you have Condor2, you will be able to use the flight exercises in the simulator, either with an instructor or on your own.

 The lessons usually have three key elements:

 - Demonstration – a playback of a Condor flight showing how the skill is performed.

 - Exercise – your chance to practise the skill.

 The Description is self explanatory, providing a written briefing of the skills being taught.